-Prior to their introduction to the Marvel Cinematic Universe, the Guardians of the Galaxy had been around for decades and went through various dark times.
-Both the original team, led by individuals like Yondu and Starhawk, and the modern ragtag group, with megastars Groot, Star-Lord, and Rocket Raccoon, share the trait of extraordinarily tragic backstories.
-While the Guardians of the Galaxy as seen in the MCU are certainly no strangers to heartbreak, Disney and Marvel wisely chose to keep the very worst of the Guardians’ dismal comic book canon from the big screen.
+Prior to their introduction in the Marvel Cinematic Universe, the Guardians of the Galaxy had been around for decades and went through various dark times.
+Both the original team, led by individuals like Yondu and Starhawk, and the modern ragtag group, with megastars Groot, Star-Lord, and Rocket Raccoon, share extraordinarily tragic backstories.
+While the MCU's Guardians of the Galaxy are certainly no strangers to heartbreak, Disney and Marvel wisely chose to keep the very worst of the Guardians’ dismal comic book canon from the big screen.

 Groot’s Adorable Catchphrase Actually Comes From A Degenerative Disease